willkg/kent/README.rst

 Kent is the fakest of fake Sentry servers.
 You can set up a Sentry DSN to point to Kent and have your application send errors to it.

+Kent is for testing sentry-sdk things.
+Kent is not for testing Relay.

 Kent is a refined fake Sentry service and doesn't like fast food.